Looking after your vehicle

 It is important to ensure the vehicle is serviced regularly, as per the manufacturer recommendations.
 Regular servicing ensures the vehicle is operating correctly and safely.

-Follow these recommendations to care for the interior of the vehicle.
-Further interior care advice can be found in the owner’s handbook.
+Follow these recommendations to care for the interior of the vehicle:

 - Treat vehicle interiors with respect—repairing damage to interiors is expensive and time consuming.

-- Read the owner’s handbook and fully understand all interior controls and functions.
+- Read the vehicle owner’s handbook and fully understand all interior controls and functions.

 - If spillages occur, ensure they are cleaned as soon as possible.